HMS Prince Regent (1823)

-HMS Prince Regent was a 120-gun first rate three-decker ship of the line of the Royal Navy that was completed as a guardship in 1823.
-She served as a flagship until 1832.
-The ship was razeed down to a two-decker 92-gun second rate in 1844–1847.
-She served in the Baltic Sea in 1854 during the Crimean War of 1854–1855.
+HMS Prince Regent was a three-deck, 120-gun, first rate, built for the Royal Navy (RN) between 1815 and 1823.
+She served as a guardship and flagship until 1832 when she was reduced to reserve, or "in ordinary" as the RN termed it.
+A notoriously bad sailer, the ship was razeed down to a two-deck, 92-gun second rate between 1844 and 1847 in the hope of improving her sailing performance.
+Prince Regent then served with the Mediterranean Fleet and the Western Squadron.
+The ship was assigned to the Baltic Fleet in 1854 during the Crimean War of 1854–1856 with the Russian Empire.
 Prince Regent was placed in ordinary at the end of 1854.
-The ship was converted to steam power in 1860–1861 and never went to sea before she was broken up in 1873.
+The ship was converted to screw power in 1860–1861 and never went to sea before she was broken up in 1873.